SDGforskning/sdg-strings/SDG01_query_topic_WoS.md

 >
 > 1.a.2 Proportion of total government spending on essential services (education, health and social protection)

 This target is interpreted to cover research about international investment and poverty in developing countries.
 This query consists of 1 phrase.
-The basic structure is *International financing/cooperation + poverty + developing countries*.
+The elements of the phrase are: *international financing/cooperation + poverty + developing countries*.

 ```Ceylon =
 TS=